bxparks/AceTime/USER_GUIDE.md

 The goal of the `zonedbx/` database is to support all zones listed in the TZ Database for modern years using the `ExtendedZoneProcessor` and `ExtendedZoneManager` classes.
-The year range is restricted to be or after the year 2000 to the year 32766.
+The year range is restricted to `[2000,32765]`.

+* the year fields are stores as 8-bit integer offsets (from a base year of 2100) instead of using the full 16-bit integer
+    * this limits the year range to `[1974,2225]`
 * the DST offset is a multiple of 15-minutes ranging from -1:00 to 2:45 (all timezones from about 1972 support this)
-* the STDOFF offset is a multiple of 1-minute
+* the STDOFF offset is a multiple of 1-minute (all timezones after year 2000 satisfy this)
 * the AT and UNTIL fields are multiples of 1-minute
+* the UNTIL time suffix can be 'w', 's, or 'u'
 * the LETTER field can be an arbitrary string

-As of version v2.3 (with TZDB 2022c), the `zonedbx` database contains all 596 Zones and Links, over all years in the range of `[2000,32766]`.
+As of version v2.3 (with TZDB 2022c), the `zonedbx` database contains all 596 Zones and Links, over all years in the range of `[2000,32765]`.

 <a name="CompleteZonedbc"></a>
 #### Complete zonedbc